opencog/atomspace/examples/pattern-matcher/README.md

 about what GreaterThanLink would have done, if it had been called.
 Thus, it is both declarative (asserting a fact) and active (returns an actual answer, if you ask it).

+More complex examples include the arithmetic links: PlusLink and TimesLink, which can add an multiply numbers; the ValueOfLink, which can obtain numeric values, the PredicateFormulaLink, which can evaluate predicateds on inputs, and the GroundedPredicateNode, which can convert external stimuli into Atomese predicates.

+These "active" link types can be composed to describe processing pipelines and systems that are both accessible to reasoning and learning (because they encode "knowledge" of the pipeline) and at the same time, these processing pipleines can actually "do" whatever it is they are wired up to do.
+One can imagine the Atoms as describing pipes or plumbing, and the values flowing through them as water flowing through the pipes.
+The AtomSpace holds the current configuration of the pipes;
+the query subsystem is used to edit and change the configuration; the values move through the configuration.

 Preliminaries
 -------------